-THE GUARANTEED SALARY
+GUARANTEED SALARY

-If you fulfil these obligations, you are entitled to 1 month's guaranteed pay from the first day of your incapacity for work, entirely at the employer's expense.
-Are you employed on a fixed-term contract of less than three months or a blue-collar worker?
-If you have been working for less than a month, the mutual insurance company will pay your compensation from the first week.
-If you have been working for more than one month, your guaranteed salary is weekly: your employer pays you 100% of your salary the first week, a little less the following three weeks and the mutual insurance company pays the full amount.
+If you fulfil these obligations, you are entitled to 30 days' guaranteed pay from the first day of your incapacity for work, entirely at the employer's expense.
+Are you employed on a fixed-term contract of less than 3 months or a blue-collar worker?
+If you have been working for less than a month, the Mutual insurance company will pay a compensation from the first week.
+If you have been working for more than one month, your guaranteed salary is weekly: your employer pays you 100% of your salary the first week, a little less the following three weeks and the Mutual insurance company completes.